APL-NavAid-for-Prosthetic-Vision/Docs/system_setup/catkin_workspace.md

 ```

 ## Project Directory Structure
-Clone the following repositories following this directory structure.
-Where applicable, checkout melodic branches
+Clone the following repositories following this directory structure (links included below are not the clone links, they are the website links).
+Where possible, checkout melodic branches
 ~~~
 |-- slamr01_ws
     |-- build